Area fishing report: Flounder, bluefin tuna, shark being caught in saltwater

 Falls Lake

-Crappies are still biting in the shallows, but moving out further into 8-10ft of water, biting on minnows.
+Crappies are still biting in the shallows on minnows, in waters of 5-10 ft.
 White bass are schooling at Bart Creek, biting on blade bait and spinner baits.
-Bass are awkwardly starting to appear in the shallows.
+Largemouth bass are starting to appear in the shallows.
 A few of them are biting on crankbait, fishing jigs, creature baits, and spinner baits.
-Catfish are doing well in the lake, biting best on nightcrawlers fishing worms.
-Water level: normal 251.5, full pool 264.8.
+With all of the rain the lake has received, the water level has jumped over 4 feet and this is sure to change the outcome of fishing in the following weeks.
+A lot of debris has also traveled into the water.
+Water level: normal 255.3, full pool 264.8.
 Contact Outhouse Tackle Company 919-847-1222.; www.outhousetackle.com.

 Jordan Lake